 A common question regarding scooters is ‘What is the difference between a kick scooter and a stunt scooter?’.
 The answer is basically that stunt scooters are a type of kick scooter specifically designed to do stunts on.

 This isn’t to say that large wheel scooters can’t be used for tricks and in stake parks though!
-See Leon Coleman above putting a SwiftyAIR through its paces at an indoor skate park, it can easily keep up with what a stunt scooter can offer!
+See Leon Coleman putting a SwiftyAIR through its paces at an indoor skate park, it can easily keep up with what a stunt scooter can offer!

 What is a Big Wheel Scooter?